i-ape/fasting-rust/notes.md

 └── utils.rs

 this is my tree, i recently altered main alot to make it a node rather than the main process, this maybe kinda dumb cause i have a mental amount of errors

+integrated login functions into main, tomorrow hopefully I can get the rest of the user folder to function through main